What do industry researchers do, anyway? Part 2 -- What do they do when they are not publishing

-Photo by engin akyurt on Unsplash.
+Photo by Patrick Tomasso on Unsplash.

 One day in 2020, I was with my PhD advisor Chris Manning in one of our regular meetings.
 At this point, most of my PhD-ing work are wrapping up, so our conversations have gradually shifted towards me absorbing Chris’ wisdom on meta-research topics and career outlook.
 I remember myself asking, “Why does it seem like industry research people ‘disappear’ after they graduate and many stop publishing?”
 Chris thought for a while and jokingly said, “Because they got fat and lazy – or, lean and lazy, since many of them are more fit after working a few years.”
-I understood that Chris was partly referring to the usually improved work-life balance of industry researchers compared to their former PhD selves, but surely, that cannot have explained this much of a difference, right?
+I understood that Chris’ joking response was partly referring to the usually improved work-life balance of industry researchers compared to their former PhD selves, but surely, that cannot have explained this much of a difference, right?

 Knowing what I know today, I hope to give my younger and less experienced self a better answer to these questions, and hope this benefits someone with similar questions at similar career stages today (obligatory disclaimer on what I know).